Sachoni/TechLink/README.md

 <h2 align="center">⚠️ NOTE</h2>

-- **ConnectPro is not made for misuse**.
+- **TechLink is not made for misuse**.
 Misusing the platform might lead to consequences for user accounts.
 - Use the platform responsibly.
-- **ConnectPro's source code is proprietary and not intended for unauthorized projects.**
+- **TechLink's source code is proprietary and not intended for unauthorized projects.**